Expand for more info

 App Tiers Affected:

-F5 Labs Level 101 attack series articles help you understand common attacks, how they work, and how to defend against them.
+F5 Labs attack series education articles help you understand common attacks, how they work, and how to defend against them.

 As the name implies, a denial-of-service attack is an attempt by attackers to keep users from accessing a networked system, service, website, application, or other resource.
 The attack typically makes a system slow to respond, or it can disable the system entirely.